deepakkum21/JavaConcepts/Maven/maven_readme.md

     - This scope is used to **mark dependencies that should be provided at runtime by JDK or a container**, hence the name.
     - A good use case for this scope would be a **web application deployed in some container, where the container already provides some libraries itself**.
     - For example, a web server that already provides the Servlet API at runtime, thus in our project, those dependencies can be defined with the provided scope:
+    - *Imagine you are deploying your application to a Java EE compiant server.
+The server provides all lilbraries implementing the Java EE standard, so you don't need to deploy them with your application.
+During development, you will need the Java EE libraries with the compile time scope, since you need to compile the classes.
+During the runtime however the dependencies are provided by the application server.
+Maven uses the 'provided' scope for such cases*.
     -               <dependency>
                         <groupId>javax.servlet</groupId>
                         <artifactId>servlet-api</artifactId>